thunze/abitur/englisch/part_1.md

 ### Introduction
 - purpose of the analysis **> *task***
-	- e. g. *"The purpose of this analysis is to discover the real intention of the author /  and" how he tries to influence the audience / readership.*
+	- e. g. *"The purpose of this analysis is to discover the real intention of the speaker / politician / author and" how he tries to influence the audience / readership.*
 - ***thesis*** (e. g. *"x uses many different strategies to y z"*)

 ### Main part – Speech